ConnorKSmith/WCH-WebScraper/README.md

 # WCH-WebScraper
-Webscraper created using Node.js and jQuery (Cheerio)
+Web scraper created using Node.js and jQuery (Cheerio)

--- This webscraper grabs the scores of all completed World Cup of Hockey matches -- can be ran using npm with cheerio, request and URL dependencies
+-- This web scraper grabs the scores of all completed World Cup of Hockey matches -- can be ran using npm with cheerio, request and URL dependencies

 Example output from September 18th, 2016: